Travel Route: Houston – NASA – Rothko Chapel and the Menil collection

 What is NASA’s new frontier?

-The new frontier is Mars; sometime in the 2030s’ humans are going to land there.
+The new frontier is Mars; sometime in the 2030s, humans will land there.
 The journey back and forth will take about 2-3 years, but we must first build a water supply, food, and other instruments.
-At the Space Center in Houston, one can see how NASA is reaching for new heights in technology and science to explore the unknown.
+At the Space Center in Houston, one can see how NASA is reaching new heights in technology and science to explore the unknown.

-Some of the exhibits, when cropped into a camera’s lens, some exhibits, like the spaceship engine, look like an item in a modern art exhibition.
+When cropped into a camera’s lens, some exhibits, like the spaceship engine, look like an item in a modern art exhibition.

-Houston has a surprisingly exciting variety of art exhibits, mostly thanks to Dominique and John de Menil.
-Their art collection is exhibited in a few buildings within walking distance from each other, in a neighborhood of craftsman style houses with lush green plants.
-Houston, in general, is very green, with lots of water.
-My main interest was to see the Rothko Chapel, which has been on my list for many years.
+Houston has a surprisingly exciting variety of art exhibits, primarily thanks to Dominique and John de Menil.
+Their art collection is exhibited in a few buildings within walking distance from each other, in a neighborhood of craftsman-style houses with lush green plants.
+Houston, in general, is lush greenery; there was no water shortage here.
+My main interest was to see the Rothko Chapel, which has been on my list of places to visit for many years.
 The rest of the exhibits were a fantastic bonus, including Dan Flavin’s playful art with fluorescent lights.
-Even Cy Twombly, whom I usually don’t get his thing with text and line, has some beautiful pieces in a structured dedicated to him exclusively.
+Even Cy Twombly, whom I usually don’t get his thing with text and line, has some beautiful paintings in a structure dedicated to him exclusively.
 More about the Menill on this site.

 The Rothko Chapel

 “We saw what a great master can do for a religious building when he is given a free hand.
 He can exalt and uplift as no one else.” – Dominique de Menil, on commissioning Mark Rothko to create a sacred space for Houston

 The Rothko Chapel is a nondenominational chapel affiliated with the Menil Collection.
-It’s a place that forces you into a silent, introspective, meditative mode.
-The intensely dark, imposing, floor to ceiling, dark purple, and black canvases brought me a sense of depression and death.
-Rothko often wrote about human tragedy, ecstasy, and doom.
-He suffered from depression and was in a dark place.
-The Chapel was his last major project before committing suicide.
-The intense ambiance of the place penetrated me.
-More about the Rothko Chapel on this site.
+It’s a place that forces you into a silent, introspective, and meditative mode.
+The dark canvases, a mixture of black and purple, are floor-to-ceiling and very imposing.
+They radiate a sense of depression and death.
+Rothko often wrote about human tragedy, ecstasy, and doom; he suffered from depression.
+The Chapel paintings were his last major commission before committing suicide.
+More about the Rothko Chapel is on this site.
+More about the Rothko Chapel is on this site.